Right to housing: UN Habitat

 The right to adequate housing was a main theme in the Istanbul Agreement and Habitat Agenda.
 This includes a rule to "promote, protect and ensure the full and progressive realisation of the right to adequate housing" in Paragraph 61.
 The UN Human Settlement Programme was created during 2001.
 The programme is the most important international forum for the right to housing.

 Implementations

 South Africa

-One of the seven focus areas by the South African human right is The Right to Adequate House and this is beyond the mere provision of building materials.